jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 along with the Use of stolen credentials
-(commonly targeting some form of Web application), is consistent with what weve seen for the past few years.
+(commonly targeting some form of Web application), is consistent with what we’ve seen for the past few years.

 Turning to breaches, the top varieties are a bit more dynamic, with Use of stolen credentials, Ransomware and
 Phishing all in the top five.
-The category of Other has stealthily crept into one of the top three spots this year as well.
-This is largely due to the dataset being long tailed and diverse.
-In other words, there are a lot of different things that arent in the top 10, but are still noteworthy.
+The category of “Other” has stealthily crept into one of the top three spots this year as well.
+This is largely due to the dataset being long “tailed” and diverse.
+In other words, there are a lot of different things that aren’t in the top 10, but are still noteworthy.
 We can also flip that on its head and state that 73% of breach varieties are found in the top 10 varieties.
 Not too shabby considering the fact that we have more than 180 different action varieties.
-Hows that for the Pareto principle?4
+How’s that for the Pareto principle?4

 In terms of vectors, these align well with the notion that the main ways in which your business is exposed to the